schuyler/sim2075/events/geopolitical/eu-fragmentation.md

 1. **Italian debt threshold**: At what debt/GDP ratio does ECB capacity actually fail?
 160%?
 180%?
 200%?

-2. **Target2 crystallization**: How would €1T+ German claims be resolved?
-Negotiated haircut or total loss?
+2. **Target2 crystallization**: How would €1T+ German claims be resolved in collapse?
+Total loss or partial recovery through successor state negotiations?

-3. **French position**: Would France join a "core Europe" or lead a Mediterranean alternative?
+3. **French nuclear posture**: Does EU collapse force France to reconsider nuclear sharing or trigger German proliferation pressure?

-4. **UK role**: Would post-Brexit UK facilitate or complicate European reorganization?
+4. **UK role post-collapse**: Would post-Brexit UK facilitate European reorganization or exploit the chaos?

-5. **Security implications**: Does EU fragmentation force European nuclear proliferation (Germany)?
+5. **NATO survival**: Can NATO function effectively with a fragmented Europe, or does EU collapse cascade to NATO dysfunction?

-6. **Time-varying probability**: Probability may increase as Italian demographics worsen fiscal trajectory.
+6. **Time-varying probability**: Probability likely increases as Italian demographics worsen fiscal trajectory.
+Current 0.4% may be an underestimate for 2040s-2050s.

+7. **Why not orderly?**: The specification assumes orderly fragmentation is not a discontinuity.
+This could be wrong if a formal Eurozone dissolution (not just restructuring) could be managed.
+Historical precedent (Czechoslovakia) suggests orderly separation is possible but EU complexity makes it unlikely.

 ---